catz24/ECS260-Project/README.md

 ## Experiments
 All experiments are performed in the `src` directory.

+## LLM Usage Documentation
+We utilized LLMs to assist in identifying relevant research papers and to generate portions of the code used in our experiments.

 ## Git-Sizer - Analyzing for Code Duplication
 - gitsizer_data.csv - Full data ran with gitsizer
 - repo_size.csv - Data on size of repositories